Blog

 Light Homemaking and Household Support

-Light housekeeping, laundry, meal preparation, and errand support keep a home functioning so that family energy can stay focused on the person who needs care most.
+Light housekeeping, laundry, meal preparation, and errand support keep a home functioning so family energy can stay focused on the person who needs care most.
 These practical in-home support services reduce the daily friction that compounds caregiver stress over time.

 Conditions We Support in the Home Hospice Setting

 BrightStar Care is Joint Commission Accredited, reflecting our commitment to the highest standards in home health care.
 Joint Commission Accreditation means our clinical processes, documentation, and quality controls meet the same rigorous standards applied to hospitals and outpatient clinics — not just the minimum licensing requirements for home care agencies.
+Not every home care agency pursues this accreditation.
+We consider it a fundamental obligation to the families we serve.

 • RN Director of Nursing oversees and approves every care plan